Fly Tying Materials: Where Do You Start?

 WEED GUARD MATERIAL: Flies used in areas with turtle grass or other forms of sea grass will need a weed guard.
 Tying in a weed guard is simple.
 Purchase some 30 pound monofilament (clear).
 You shouldn’t need more than a 20 yard spool for now.

 PERMANENT MARKERS: Don’t underestimate what a Sharpie can do to a fly.
 Sharpies in multiple colors give unlimited options for custom coloring rubber legs, body material, and touching up body thread exposed in awkward areas.
-Sharpie offers a mini-pack of fluorescent colors which have worked very well for me.
+Sharpie offers a mini variety pack which has worked very well for me.
+I use a few of their fluorescent colors too.

 A few things to remember: